 5. Do an X-ray of both heels - lateral view and upload it for me to see.

-This professional advice I provided stands subject to the actual examination of the report/ image and is based entirely on my inputs.
+This professional advice I provided stands subject to the actual examination of the report or image and is based entirely on my inputs.
 It should be correlated with clinical findings.

 Same symptoms doesn’t mean you have the same problem.
 Consult a doctor now!